 - Festival de Pascuas: Held in mid-November over two days, this festival named for the Christmas flower, marks the beginning of the holiday season in Puerto Rico.
 Celebrations feature live music, food stands, and local arts and crafts.

 In addition to special events and holidays, there are events that take place through the winter months.
 You can shop for produce and gifts and kick back and listen to jazz with a view of the bay.

 - Shop the Farmers Market: The Mercado Agrícola Natural, an organic farmers market, takes place in the courtyard of the San Juan Museum in Old San Juan.
 The market is open Saturday mornings from 8 a.m. till 1 p.m. in November and December.

-- November 26: Ventana al Jazz is a free outdoor jazz concert on the last Sunday of each month.
-Bring a blanket and have a picnic while overlooking San Juan Bay at Bahia Urbana in Old San Juan.
+- Ventana al Jazz: This free outdoor jazz concert is held on the last Sunday of each month kicking off at 4 p.m.
+Bring a blanket and have a picnic while overlooking San Juan Bay at Paseo Caribe and listen to local jazz musicians.